roflmuffin/node-anime-scraper/MIGRATION.md

 - SearchResult
 - Video

-The names of properties have also been changed in the majority of these classes for greater clarity.
+A few names of properties have also been changed in these classes for greater clarity.

 #### Old vs New Structure
 The method & variable names displayed on the right hand side are the new names